 3.4-3.8 GHz frequencies were expected to be awarded by year-end 2020 (depending on talks with Russia on interference issues in border areas).
-700 MHz frequencies are expected to be awarded before 2022.
+100 MHz is put aside for PPDR services and communications.
+The auction is expected in the first quarter 2021.
+In the meantime, 3.5 GHz band spectrum has been allocated on a temporary and non-commercial basis to Telia Lietuva.